UbuntuKylin/kylin-user-guide/data/guide-ubuntukylin/kylinOS/en_US/index.md

 Any dispute resolutions (including but not limited to litigation, arbitration, etc) in connection with this agreement shall be governed by the laws of the PRC.
 The legal rules of any other Countries or Territories shall not apply.

 ### IV.
 Trademarks and Logos
-Ubuntu Kylin Community owns the Ubuntu Kylin Community’s Trademarks, as well as all trademarks, service marks, logos and other brand marks associated with Ubuntu Kylin Community(“Ubuntu Kylin Community Mark”).
+Ubuntu Kylin Community owns the Ubuntu Kylin Community's Trademarks, as well as all trademarks, service marks, logos and other brand marks associated with Ubuntu Kylin Community("Ubuntu Kylin Community Mark").

 **The agreement is available in both English and Chinese, and if there were any inconsistencies, the Chinese version should prevail.**